bluefroguk1/empire-dump/content/Wiki/Senate Motions/Create crime of massacre Autumn 383YE.md

 __NOTOC__
 To create the crime of massacre; where a member of the [[Military Council]] is responsible for the mass killing of civilians who are under the protection of [[Imperial Law]].
 The procedure: should a [[General|general]] knowingly be responsible for enacting a massacre, they and any other participants to be held to account for those actions, including a [[General|general]] who proposes those action in Military Council if [[The Military|the Military]] Council does not vote in favour of those actions.
-Should the Military Council vote in favour of the strategy, only the general proposing the course of action to be held accountable.
+Should the Military Council vote in favour of the strategy, only the [[General|general]] proposing the course of action to be held accountable.
 ''Proposed by [[Holberg]], seconded by [[Necropolis]].''
 ## Outcome
 * Failed